 training program; and

-any portion of the internship required by Board rule §463.9, [
+any portion of the internship required for licensure as an LSSP, is

-463.9,] is provided with a written agreement that includes a
+provided with a written agreement that includes a clear statement

 to a process for addressing serious concerns regarding a supervisee's